SFDO-Community-Sprints/NPSP-Trial-Setup/README.md

 What is the name of your project?

 ### Project Theme
 How would you categorize your project?
-For example, are you creating an app and/or component, writing documentation, focusing on the community ecosystem, making videos, etc.
+For example, are you creating an app and/or component, writing documentation, focusing on the community ecosystem, making videos, etc. [Learn how](https://github.com/SFDO-Community-Sprints/Welcome/wiki/SFDO-Community-Sprints-Topic-Overview) this information loops back into Sprint project work!

 ### Project Vertical
 How would you define the audience for your project?
 For example, nonprofits, education, or everyone.
+[Learn how](https://github.com/SFDO-Community-Sprints/Welcome/wiki/SFDO-Community-Sprints-Topic-Overview) this information loops back into Sprint project work!

 ### Hub Group Link
 We encourage you to bring this project conversation to the Power of us Hub!
 Please include a link to your Hub group here so others can find you and continue the conversation later.